 - Low self-esteem

-Finally a relationship with a substance becomes a reality as the person becomes more and more isolated from society often losing contact with friends and family.
+Finally, a relationship with a substance becomes a reality as the person becomes more and more isolated from society often losing contact with friends and family.
 This is another reason why, when entering a rehab or treatment centre, it is vital that family members are also treated in family therapy.

-If dependancy on a substance becomes the driving force behind a person’s motivation, action must be taken.
+If dependency on a substance becomes the driving force behind a person’s motivation, action must be taken.
 But psychiatric and psychological treatment for depression is even more important to ensure long-term recovery.
 If you are suffering from Depression or someone that you know is, don’t hesitate to contact us and speak to one of our experienced counsellors.

 After much research into treating addiction, speaking to experts around the world and practically standing on the front line of hundreds of addiction treatment cases over the last 6 years, our experience has culminated into the formulation of our flagship rehab centre in Johannesburg.
 The Recovery Direct programme is designed to be the most sustainable addiction treatment programme in South Africa, if not the world.